Thinking About Work

 Emotional support is related to close personal relationships.
-Each person may define it differently, but you might think about it as helping to increase your feeling of hopefulness and optimism, especially in this instance about work.
-Examples of emotional support may include things like a friend listening to you, someone who is willing to “just be there,” or knowing that someone cares.
+You might think about it as helping to increase your feeling of hopefulness and optimism, especially in regards to work.
+Emotional support may look like a friend listening to you or someone “being there” with you.

 - Practical Support

-Practical supports for work can be a lot of things, but all of them help out in very concrete ways, such as as with bus fare, childcare, helping out with interview clothes, or practicing your elevator speech.
+Practical supports for work can be a lot of things, but they help out in very concrete ways, such as as with bus fare, childcare, helping out with interview clothes, or practicing your elevator speech.

-“Place supports” for work are those places that support you in your work endeavors.
-Places may include spaces at work that support you, such as your supervisor’s office, the lunchroom at work, or the Employee Assistance Program.
-They may also include places outside of work, such as a local park to take a walk in when you’re stressed, your home, a place of worship, or the local library.
+“Place supports” for work are those places that support you in your work efforts.
+Places may include spaces at work that support you, such as your supervisor’s office, or the Employee Assistance Program.
+They may also include places outside of work, such as a local park, your home, or the local library.

-Things that support work are items that serve as resources for you either inside or outside of work, such as computers, alarm clocks, a coffee pot, a calendar to help you keep appointments, or a smartphone that can help you set reminders.
+Things that support work are items that serve as resources for you either inside or outside of work.
+Examples include computers, alarm clocks, or a smartphone to help you set reminders.

-Activities that support work are the things that you do that boost your confidence and capacity to consider, choose, get, and keep work.
-For example, exercising, revamping your resume, talking to a friend, consulting a supervisor, and meditation are all examples of activities that can support you in work.
+Activities that support work are the things that you do to boost your confidence to consider, choose, get, and keep work.
+Examples include exercising, revamping your resume, or talking to a friend.

 Consider the following if you are thinking about the kinds of supports you have or need for working: